chetansinghsajwan/notes/http/methods/delete.md

 - Request is [idempotent](/http/requests/idempotent).
 - Request is not [cacheable](/http/requests/cacheable).

 This method has no defined semantics for the body, so it should be empty.
-This is because some implementations might reject the request because of its potential as a [request smuggling attack](/http/security/request-smuggling-attack).
+Some implementations might reject the request because of its potential as a [request smuggling attack](/http/security/request-smuggling-attack).

 If a successful DELETE request passes through a cache that has one or more stored responses for the target URI, those stored responses will be invalidated.